 I am a doctoral candidate in Security Studies at the School of Politics, Security, and International Affairs at the University of Central Florida (UCF).
 Additionally, I serve as a Captain in the Florida Army National Guard.

-My research interests lie within international relations, diplomacy, and the future of warfare.
-I currently focus on how alliances like NATO meet the rising challenges of future conflicts.
+My research interests lie in international relations, diplomacy, and the future of warfare.
+I currently focus on how alliances, like NATO, meet the rising challenges of future conflicts.
 I have a regional interest in Eastern Europe and, more specifically, Poland and Russia.
 My current dissertation research discusses the causal mechanism behind the level of contributions made by NATO members in relation to the alliance’s current burden-sharing metrics.

-I earned my bachelor’s degree from the University of Florida in Geography and History.
+I earned my bachelor’s degree in Geography and History from the University of Florida.

 I grew up in Central Florida and currently reside in Orlando, FL.
 When I am not working on academic or military endeavors, I spend my time running races, reading through the Western Canon, or traveling.